Home / Compare Energy / Moving House Checklist

 Before you move out of your old house, notify your utility providers (e.g. energy companies) of your exit date with at least five days’ notice.
 Ask them to disconnect the day after you move out and send your final bill via email or to your new address.

-When you buy a property, the solicitor or conveyancer should notify the local water service of the change of ownership, but you can always call to double check.
-Before leaving your old house, be sure to switch off the hot water and then switch it on at your new place.
+When you buy a new property, the solicitor or conveyancer should notify the local water service of the change of ownership, but you can always call to double-check.
+Before leaving your old house, turn off the hot water and turn it on at your new place.

 When moving house, you’ll need to set up a new energy connection, as you won’t be able to take your current plan with you.
 This is the perfect time to compare!

-Provided you move to a deregulated state or territory, you’ll be able to compare your energy options to find a new electricity or gas plan.
-With Compare the Market, you can get access to a same-day or next-day connection if you’ve left your electricity connection to the last minute, subject to you meeting the eligibility criteria.
+If you move to a deregulated state or territory like Victoria (VIC), SE Queensland (QLD), South Australia (SA) or New South Wales (NSW), you can compare your energy options to find a new electricity provider.
+Using our comparison service, you can enjoy hassle-free access to a same-day or next-business-day connection if you’ve left your electricity connection until the last minute, subject to meeting the eligibility criteria.

-If your new home is connected to the natural gas pipeline, it’s important to be aware that gas connections will take a minimum of three business days to be completed after you’ve compared gas plans and chosen one that suits your needs.
+If your new home is connected to the Australia’s gas transmission pipeline system, it’s important to be aware that gas connections will take at least three business days to complete after you’ve compared gas plans and chosen one that suits your needs.
+Therefore, ensure that you plan ahead of your move-in date to ensure that you have energy when you move in.

-Changing energy providers can help you cut down on your electricity and gas bills.
+Changing service providers may help you reduce your electricity and gas bills.
 Before moving house, you should be sure you understand the energy needs of your new home; for example, whether your home has solar panels and you’re eligible for a solar feed-in tariff.

 To learn more about this topic, check out our guide to connecting and disconnecting utilities when moving house.